pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

                         in (m+n, p)
 ```

-We sort using `m+n` as the primary key, then lexographically on `p` (an
+We sort using `m+n` as the primary key, then lexicographically on `p` (an
-inadvertant artifact).
+inadvertent artifact).
 But the DPLL algorithm is just what we had
 before,

 ```haskell